The Devil and God Are Raging Inside Me: Lyrical content

 Fourth track "Degausser" borrows the lyric "Take apart the demon, in the attic to the left" from the Roky Erickson track "Bloody Hammer".
-The song is rumored to be about fellow musician Sherri DuPree of the band Eisley, an ex-girlfriend of Lacey's who rejected his marriage proposal.

 Fifth song on the album "Limousine" is about the death of seven-year-old Katie Flynn from the band's hometown of Long Island.
 Travelling home with her family after a wedding, their limousine was hit by drunk driver Martin Heidgen, a few miles from where Lacey was living at the time, leading to the decapitation of the young Flynn, whose severed head fell into her mother's arms.
 In the track, Lacey tells the story from various perspectives, including that of Flynn's mother, Heidgen and Flynn herself.
 Lacey has commented that the story particularly resonated with him as he knew people who drove drunk the week the accident took place.
 Producer Mike Sapone had the idea to include samples of explosions in the track, hence the subtitle "MS Rebridge", with MS being Sapone's initials.
 At seven minutes and forty-two seconds, it remained Brand New's longest song until 2017's "Batter Up," which is eight minutes and twenty-eight seconds long.
 The track's bridge repeats itself seven times as Lacey counts up, one for each year of Flynn's life.
 "Limousine" is often cited as Brand New's greatest song.

-Writing for Team Rock, Mischa Pearlman believed the title and lyrics of "Luca" reference the fictional character Luca Brasi of the 1972 American crime film The Godfather.
+Writing for Louder Sound, Mischa Pearlman believed the title and lyrics of "Luca" reference the fictional character Luca Brasi of the 1972 American crime film The Godfather.
 "The Archers' Bows Have Broken" is described as being about people who use religion for self-serving purposes instead of the intentions of the prophets, including in politics.
 Its aural traits include "the sound of nihilism and religion converging, and the world burning down as a result."

 Title and artwork

 The name of the album came from a conversation Jesse Lacey had with a friend regarding Daniel Johnston, a musician who suffered from schizophrenia and bipolar disorder.

 The album cover is a picture titled "Untitled #44" from Nicholas Prior's "Age of Man" collection which the band saw at an art show in New York City.
-The outside of the cardboard case contains no song listings, and doesn't contain the name of the album or the band name anywhere but on the spine.
+The outside of the cardboard case contains no song listings, and does not contain the name of the album or the band name anywhere but on the spine.
 The record company instead placed stickers on the plastic wrapping to indicate the name of the album and band, and on the UK version to indicate that it had the bonus track.

+In 2021, Far Out listed the album's artwork at number one in a list of the top ten iconic photographs used as album covers.
+"Brand New were experts in the aggressively whiny form of rock and roll known as emo, and credit where credit is due, they were by and large one of the most musically talented propagators of the genre.
+They also loved stark images for their album covers, as opposed to the busy and lurid ugliness of their peers."